Divergence-from-randomness model: First normalization

-When a specific rare term cannot be found in a document, then in that document the term has approximately zero probability of being informative.
-On the other hand, if a rare term occurs frequently in a document, therefore it can have a very high, near 100% probability to be informative for the topic that mentioned by the document.
+When a specific rare term cannot be found in a document, then in that document, the term has approximately zero probability of being informative.
+On the other hand, if a rare term occurs frequently in a document, therefore it can have a very high, near 100% probability to be informative for the topic mentioned by the document.
 Applying to Ponte and Croft's language model can also provide further data.
 A risk component is considered in the DFR.
 Logically speaking, if the term-frequency in the document is relatively high, then inversely the risk for the term of not being informative is relatively small.
 If Formula 1 gives a high value, then there is a minimal risk that it has the negative effect of showing small information gain.
 As a result, the weight of Formula one is organized 1 to only consider the portion of which is the amount of information gained with the term.
 The more the term occurs in the elite set, the less term-frequency is due to randomness, and thus the smaller the associated risk is.
 We use two models to compute the information-gain with a term within a document: the Laplace L model and the ratio of two Bernoulli's processes B.